PythWare/Aldnoah-Engine/README.md

 # Version 2.03 info

 Version 2.03 will be very different from previous versions. it's something i've worked on separately for months.
-AE will have a new name, new code, new GUI, new mod manager, etc. Stay tuned
+AE will have a new name, new code (Python and C), new GUI, new mod manager, etc. Stay tuned

 # Update on Aldnoah Engine going forward